michael-lazar/playscii/readme.txt

 R: select Rotate tool - painting tiles with this rotates them 90 degrees, multiple passes produce the 4 possible rotations.

+T: select Text tool - click on a tile and start typing in characters, arrow keys move cursor and enter skips to next line down.
+Escape ends the edit.

 3/#: cycle the currently selected character forward or backward through the character set

 4/$: cycle the currently selected foreground color forward or backward through the palette